GILGA Test Project #1

 Time to performance-ready Hours Weeks Hours

 OK, so I'm cheating a little bit.
-I've been working on this for the past 3 weeks.
-But it's a great case study for a problem in the wild that I spotted and chose to fix!
+I've been working on this for the past 3 weeks and it's not exactly the hypothetical you asked for.
+But it's a recent project and a great case study for a problem in the wild that I spotted and chose to fix!

 I built this because I needed it